jpolanco91/mlnd-capstone-bond-price-prediction/README.md

 Original datasets were cleaned for this project, since most of them had datapoints with missing features values or invalid values.
 These are the datasets used in this project:

 - Training set: train_clean.csv (a cleaned version from the original training set in Benchmark solutions competition).
+Get dataset [here](https://drive.google.com/open?id=1X02otlOcnOan1qi3L5PPedyfiIj4J8XS).
 - Test set: test_clean.csv (a cleaned version from the original test set in the Benchmark solutions kaggle competition).
+Get dataset [here](https://drive.google.com/open?id=1FerHHQoqmU11sEzfOxctikI1X00liYg7).

 ##### Install